Image Search with AI Models

 3.1.2 Dataset

-In the academic and industrial fields, there are several open-source image retrieval datasets designed for different scenarios.
+In the academic and industrial fields, several open-source image retrieval datasets are designed for different scenarios.
 Some of these include:

-1. The MNIST Handwritten Digit Image Database: This dataset contains 70,000 images, each 28x28 in size, encompassing 10 classes of handwritten digits from 0 to 9.
-In image retrieval, it is common to use the grayscale pixel values directly as features, resulting in a feature dimension of 784.
+1. The MNIST Handwritten Digit Image Database: This dataset contains 70,000 images, each 28x28 in size, encompassing ten classes of handwritten digits from zero to nine.
+In image retrieval, using the grayscale pixel values directly as features is common, resulting in a feature dimension of 784.

 3. Caltech101 and Caltech256: These datasets contain images across various classes, and as the names suggest, they feature 101 and 256 classes respectively.
 While they are commonly used for image classification, they are also well-suited for Content-Based Image Retrieval (CBIR).
 Caltech256, with nearly 30k images, is widely recognized as sufficient for academic publication.
-However, for industrial applications involving millions of images, alternative larger datasets would be needed.
+However, alternative larger datasets would be needed for industrial applications involving millions of images.

 5. The Oxford Buildings Dataset (5k Dataset images): This collection contains 5,062 images and is released by the VGG group at Oxford University.
 It is often cited in research papers involving vocabulary tree-based retrieval systems.